IBM-Cloud/techxchange-labs/docs/pfeng-1818/04-building-with-terraform-modules.md

 You need an SSH key pair to securely connect to the virtual servers.
 The following code will generate a new key pair, upload the public key to IBM Cloud, and save the private key locally to a file named `<YOUR-PREFIX>_ssh_private_key.pem`.

-Add the following code to `main.tf`:
+Add the following resource code to `main.tf`:

 ```hcl
 # Generate SSH key pair for secure server access